Battleship Probability Calculator: Methodology

 - If a 'hit' square is surrounded by misses in 3 directions, there must be a ship pointing in the fourth direction.

 And there are a whole lot of other ways I've optimized the code:

-show percentages: Shows each square's measured hit probability.
+Show percentages: Shows each square's measured hit probability.
 The selected best squares are indicated with green text.

-skew along diagonals: At the end of most games of Battleship, you've found the 4 biggest ships and you're left hunting around for the little one.
+Diagonal skew: At the end of most games of Battleship, you've found the 4 biggest ships and you're left hunting around for the little one.
 The best way to handle this is to plan ahead from the start by (when possible) hitting only half of the squares: either the light ones or the dark ones in the image below.

 If the skewing option is selected and the smallest ship has not yet been sunk, squares in this pattern are given a 20% boost to their chances of being selected as the "best" square.
 (Whether to favour the light or dark squares is decided based on the squares you've already tried.)
-This option does not affect the heat map or the reported numerical probabilities.
+This option does not affect the heat map colours or the reported numerical probabilities.

 In the html5 game, the AI has three possible play modes: